Mahàparinibbànasuttaü

 he attained the cessation of perception and feeling.

-Then the Gracious One, after emerging from the cessation of perception and feeling,
+Then the Fortunate One, after emerging from the cessation of perception and feeling,

 attained the sphere of neither-perception-nor-non-perception,